BrandonMohammed/TripSaver/README.md

 # CIS-4930 Project
-Uber price check web app.
+TripSaver.
 Checks the prices of ubers in the area to find where to the cheapeast spot to order the uber is.<br>
 To Do: <br>

 HTML GUI (Django or Flask)<br>